webdjoe/pyvesync/README.md

 5. Add `manifest.json` to the `vesync` directory so the following structure is in place `<config dir>/custom_components/vesync/manifest.json`
 6. Restart Home Assistant

-The version of the library defined in `switch.py` should now get loaded within Home Assistant
+The version of the library defined in `switch.py` should now get loaded within Home Assistant.